bertokattila/StockGame/README.md

 Indicates its type with a PositionType attribute.
 It also stores the value of the leverage and whether it is still active.

 ### **Gui package**
-- **Frame**
+**Frame**

 The class that implements the main window, since there is only one in the program, most of its attributes and functions are static.

-- **StockPanel**
+**StockPanel**

 A GUI element that represents a stock, its current value, the buttons you can use to manage it and display its graph.

 - **PositionPanel**

 A GUI element that represents a position.
-Its behavior also depends on the status of the position, for example, it only has Sell button only for active positions.
+Its behavior depends on the status of the position, for example, it has a Sell button only for active positions.

 - **StockChart**